hongtaoh/olymvis/content/paper.md

 ## Plotting
 ### Female Participation over Time
 As planned above, we started with a simple line graph displaying both male and female athletes’ percentage against all athletes.
 The strength of this method is that it is simple and clear.
-It shows that female percentage has been steadily growing in the past century at the Olympics.
+It shows that the female percentage has been steadily growing in the past century at the Olympics.
 The drawback is that it does not generate a stark contrast between male and female as a stacked bar chart can do.
 See Figure 21.

 <div id="figure23" class="vis"></div>
 <div class="caption">Figure 21: Line graph for changes in female participation</div>